The annual Stone Crab Festival in Naples, Florida is a must event.

-The three-day block party starts at 5:30 p.m. with the traditional cracking of the first stone crab claw of the season.
-The Oct.
-25 to Oct.
-27 festival is one of Naples’ annual festivals that really pays homage to the city’s roots.
+The three-day block party in October always starts at 5:30 p.m. with the traditional cracking of the first stone crab claw of the season.
+The festival is one of Naples’ annual festivals that really pays homage to the city’s roots.
 Founded in the 1800s, Naples was only accessible by water until 1915.
 In its earliest beginnings, Naples was a thriving boating and fishing community.
-Today, Tin City, and other Old Naples waterfront communities are still thriving with local shops, restaurants, events, galleries, cruise boats, and of course, fishing.
+Today, Tin City and other Old Naples waterfront communities are still thriving with local shops, restaurants, events, galleries, cruise boats, and of course, fishing.
 The free Stone Crab Festival in Naples kicks off the beginning of stone crab season as well as tourist season.
 People look forward to it and come out with the entire family every year.

 The stone crab claws are provided by Pinchers.
 They come with a mustard sauce, although, depending on whom you ask, they taste just as good without it.
 And if you’ve never tried stone crab, the festival is a great chance for you to do so.
 For many seasonal residents, the festival is their “welcome back” to Naples, the breeze from the Gulf of Mexico and the abundance of warm sunshine.

-After the cracking of the crab, attendees will get to enjoy live music at Tin City from YVAD, a Bob Marley tribute band.
+After the cracking of the crab, attendees enjoy live music.

-There will be fun activities for the kids, including the M&M’s ice cream eating contest, raffle prizes, the Freedom Waters Foundation Kids Corner filled with vendor booths with local art, activities, clothing, jewelry, Florida novelties, fresh stone crab claws, and other seafood dishes and treats from more than 20 restaurants.
-There will also be discounts available from Extreme Rentals and the Naples Princess.
+There are always fun activities for the kids, including the M&M’s ice cream eating contest, raffle prizes, the Freedom Waters Foundation Kids Corner filled with vendor booths with local art, activities, clothing, jewelry, Florida novelties, fresh stone crab claws, and other seafood dishes and treats from more than 20 restaurants.

-Last year, according to the Naples Daily News, event organizers expected about 25,000 to attend and enjoy some good old fashioned seafood.
+Event organizers always expect about 25,000 to attend and enjoy some good old-fashioned seafood.

 The Stone Crab Festival in Naples is a great way to meet people and get to know the community.
 Even if you don’t like seafood, it’s still fun to visit Tin City, Bayfront, the Port of Naples and explore other parts of historic downtown Naples.
 In addition to stone crab, drinks and barbeque fare will also be available.